 Use of artificial intelligence in assignment writing

 - Published: March 22nd 2024.
-Updated: March 14th 2025.
+Updated: July 9th 2025.

-- answer where content is generated by writing robot / artificial intelligence, and presented as the student's own work
+- Answer where content is generated by writing robot / artificial intelligence, and presented as the student's own work

-How to use AI in teaching and assessment activities?
+How to use AI in teaching and assessment activities

 Use secure AI